rust-lang/blog.rust-lang.org/content/inside-rust/this-development-cycle-in-cargo-1.78/index.md

-(credit goes to [`term-transcript` for the original idea](https://crates.io/crates/term-transcript)) and integrated that into snapbox ([trycmd#256](https://github.com/assert-rs/trycmd/pull/256)) which we use for snapshoting our UI tests.
+(credit goes to [`term-transcript` for the original idea](https://crates.io/crates/term-transcript)) and integrated that into snapbox ([trycmd#256](https://github.com/assert-rs/trycmd/pull/256)) which we use for snapshotting our UI tests.

 ![rendering of cargo-add's output using SVG](stderr.term.svg) *(not a screenshot but generated from cargo's output)*